 You may know someone locally who can do this for you, or you can have it done on Etsy.

-Remember Parents Who Have Lost a Baby During Holidays, Birthdays, and Anniversaries
+Remember Grieving Parents During Holidays, Birthdays, and Anniversaries

 After parents lose a child, they’ll have an influx of love and support.
 But over time, that support begins to fade.

-While he strongly recommend keeping the support going long-term, it’s also important to remember special occasions that will be hard for the parents.
+While we strongly recommend keeping the support going long-term, it’s also important to remember special occasions that will be hard for the parents.